Ten Ductile Metals Renowned for Their High Flexibility and Strength

 Physical and Chemical Properties

-Gold, symbolized as Au, is renowned for its distinct bright yellow color and high luster.
+Gold, symbolized as Au, is known for its distinct bright yellow color and high luster.
 It is chemically inert, resists corrosion and oxidation, and is highly stable.

 Applications in Electronics and Jewelry